-25. Review the adequacy and effectiveness of the accounting and internal control policies and procedures, including internal controls over financial reporting, through inquiry and discussions with the external auditor, management and the internal auditor, including about the extent to which the scope of the internal and external audit plans can be relied upon to detect weakness in internal control policies, fraud or other illegal acts.
+- 25. Review the adequacy and effectiveness of the accounting and internal control policies and procedures, including internal controls over financial reporting, through inquiry and discussions with the external auditor, management and the internal auditor, including about the extent to which the scope of the internal and external audit plans can be relied upon to detect weakness in internal control policies, fraud or other illegal acts. - 26.
+Review the effectiveness of procedures for the receipt, retention and resolution of complaints regarding accounting, internal accounting controls or auditing matters, and review any complaints raised by employees or others regarding accounting, internal accounting controls, financial reporting, auditing matters or otherwise relating to matters within the Committee's mandate.

-- 26. Review the effectiveness of procedures for the receipt, retention and resolution of complaints regarding accounting, internal accounting controls or auditing matters, and review any complaints raised by employees or others regarding accounting, internal accounting controls, financial reporting, auditing matters or otherwise relating to matters within the Committee's mandate. - 27.
-Review management's periodic reports on the adequacy and effectiveness of the disclosure control policies and procedures of the Corporation. - 28.
-Review with management and the external auditor the certification and reports of management and the external auditor required in the Corporation's periodic SEC reports concerning the Corporation's internal controls over financial reporting and disclosure controls and procedures, the adequacy of such controls and any remedial steps being undertaken to address any material weaknesses or significant deficiencies in internal control over financial reporting.
+- 27. Review management's periodic reports on the adequacy and effectiveness of the disclosure control policies and procedures of the Corporation. - 28.
+Review with management and the external auditor the process for the certification of annual and interim financial reports in accordance with required securities legislation concerning the Corporation's internal controls over financial reporting and disclosure controls and procedures, the adequacy of such controls and any remedial steps being undertaken to address any material weaknesses or significant deficiencies in internal control over financial reporting.